Your Own Business

 When you start a business, you have to go about it in a deliberate and planned way, so that your venture and your efforts have a reasonable chance of success.
 Before you start a business plan or look for financing, you have to be clear in your own mind, what your business will be all about.
 "I want to make millions" is a good premise, but not a sufficient one to start a business.
 Here, therefore, are a few basic thoughts, from which you can expand your own thought process.
 They are not exhaustive, but, instead, a sort of "jogging your memory" catalyst, to put your on the right path.

 Some Questions to Ask, before you start the Business Planning Process

 The answers to some of these questions will determine which direction the business takes.
 Some ventures might be highly desirable, but, maybe, you lack the skills to pursue them.
 On the other hand, you might discover a skill you had that you never knew about.
 That is what this part of the process is trying to determine.

 You can obviously lengthen the list with questions that are relevant to your particular circumstances.
 But, once you have a satisfactory answer to these questions, you can start to write or put together a business plan.

 There are many commercial "systems" available for creating a business plan.
 What help you use, will depend on your own sophistication and understanding of the process.
 Some of the plan aids offered in the market, tend to be complicated, others simple and easy, but not less helpful.
 Two products we have tested are shown below.

 If you have little experience, you might want to use an easily understandable system, a system built on templates, rather than create your own.
 Some more of these can be found through a search on Google.

-If, after having looked around a bit, you decide that doing your own business plan, from scratch is the way to go, we have some suggestions for you.
 The advantage of doing your own plan is that you know the intended business and how you want to operate and solve its problems best, even though, you might seek a second opinion.